BastiPaeltz/gitlab-ci-monorepo/README.md

 ![jobs_screenshot](./examples/images/jobs_screenshot.png)

 When you want to explicitly run the pipeline (e.g. via GitLab web dashboard) for one or more specific codebases, you can set `RUN_JOBS_<CODEBASE_NAME>` to true.
 If you want to run CI jobs for all codebases, set `RUN_JOBS_ALL` to true.
-If we do not include these two options here, it will not be possible to (re-)run a pipeline because the commit message regex will never match.
+If we do not include these two options here, it will not be possible to (re-)run a pipeline manually because the commit message regex will never match.

 **Attention**: If you use this approach and push multiple commits to a branch at once, it will only run the jobs specified in the most recent commit message!

-As of writing this GitLab 11.0 is not released yet, however you can use the official [Docker image](https://hub.docker.com/r/gitlab/gitlab-ce/tags/) to run a RC or nightly build.
-The Gitlab runner may have version 10.X when trying this out.

 ## Approach 2: Determine programmatically which jobs need to run and then trigger CI builds via API with variables